Mklais/Boffee/README.md

 ##### 2. Create a new database
    - This can be done with the provided script in the project folder.
      - 'sql-database-setup' -> '00_00 - create-database.sql'
+   - Or just create a new schema in the workbench.
 ##### 3. Configure application properties
    - Navigate to 'src/main/resources/application.properties' file
    - Update this file with your MySQL database connection details, including the database name, username, and password.